kasenetz/hbcd-docs/docs/measures/mri/overview.md

 </div>
 </p>

-For dMRI, fMRI, and field maps, scored artifacts include **susceptibility artifacts**, **FOV cutoff**, and **line artifacts**. **Susceptibility artifacts** are spatial and/or signal distortions, including “drop-out” regions in the brain with greatly reduced or no signal, signal bunching, and/or warping.
-Consistent with prior infant fMRI using posterior-anterior (PA) acquisitions, signal dropout is commonly noted in the posterior occipital cortex. **Line artifacts** are horizontal lines present in the sagittal view, including dark slice-frame and interleaved sliced offset.
-A derived image of fractional anisotropy, visualized as a color-coded map that shows the directional preferences for diffusion, is additionally reviewed for DTI.
+For dMRI, fMRI, and field maps, scored artifacts include **susceptibility artifacts**, **FOV cutoff**, and **line artifacts** (orizontal lines present in the sagittal view, including dark slice-frame and interleaved sliced offset). **Susceptibility artifacts** are spatial and/or signal distortions, including “drop-out” regions in the brain with greatly reduced or no signal, signal bunching, and/or warping.
+Consistent with prior infant fMRI using posterior-anterior (PA) acquisitions, signal dropout is commonly noted in the posterior occipital cortex.
+Fractional anisotropy, visualized as a color-coded map that shows the directional preferences for diffusion, is additionally reviewed for DTI.

 Series with severe artifacts that compromise data usability are rejected (QC = 0) and excluded from subsequent processing and analysis.
 The post-processing team selects from remaining series based on manual ratings, notes, and automated scores (e.g., minimum of 60% diffusion encoding volumes without significant artifacts).